stevezhangzA/nash-chain-of-thought/README.md

 CoT is a *step-by-step* manner inference approach.

-Requirement (we just provide one example): we have question x, prompt: 'Let's think step by step', trigger: 'Therefore, the answer is:'
+Requirement (Here, we provide single template case for CoT): we have question x, prompt: 'Let's think step by step', trigger: 'Therefore, the answer is:'

 This approach is composed of two steps:

 - Step1 (obtain rational): Generating rational: z=LLM( |x, prompt)
 - Step2 (obtain answer)  : Obtain answer      : a=LLM( |x, prompt, z, trigger)

-Here, we provide single case for CoT:
+## Multi path inference with CoT

+Previously, [2] showcase that multi-path CoT inference with voting the highest frequency answer can improve the accuracy of prediction.
+However, it's computing in-sufficient to conduct multi-path inference.
+Therefore, we propose Nash CoT to solve this limitation.

 ### The framework of Nash CoT:

+Nash CoT utilize template to guide LLM correctly answer the question and

 ![image](demonstration.png)